ansistrano/deploy/README.md

   ansistrano_deploy_to: "/var/www/my-app" # Base path to deploy to.
   ansistrano_version_dir: "releases" # Releases folder name
   ansistrano_current_dir: "current" # Softlink name.
 You should rarely changed it.
+  ansistrano_keep_releases: 0 # Releases to keep after a new deployment.
+See "Pruning old releases".
+  ansistrano_deploy_via: "rsync" # Method used to deliver the code to the server.
+Options are copy, rsync or git
+  ansistrano_rsync_extra_params: "" # Extra parameters to use when deploying with rsync
   ansistrano_git_repo: git@github.com:USERNAME/REPO.git # Location of the git repository
   ansistrano_git_branch: master # Branch to use when deploying
-  ansistrano_deploy_via: "rsync" # Method used to deliver the code to the server.
-Options are copy, rsync or git
-  ansistrano_keep_releases: 0 # Releases to keep after a new deployment.
-See "Pruning old releases".

   # Hooks: custom tasks if you need them
   ansistrano_before_update_code_tasks_file: "{{ playbook_dir }}/<your-deployment-config>/my-before-update-code-tasks.yml"
   ansistrano_after_update_code_tasks_file: "{{ playbook_dir }}/<your-deployment-config>/my-after-update-code-tasks.yml"